crm416/crm416.github.io/_posts/2012-11-24-ios-performance.md

 ---
 layout: post
 title: "iOS Performance: Shadows with Bezier Paths"
 date: 2012-11-24
 permalink: ios-performance/
 ---

-# iOS Performance: Shadows with Bezier Paths

 I spent some time yesterday fixing some performance issues related to [EveryCollegeCal](https://itunes.apple.com/us/app/everycollegecal/id554462715?mt=8) (my iOS app).
 Basically, I was seeing very slow, choppy segues between the first two views (one of which is a welcome screen, the other a table view).
 On top of that, the scrolling performance of the latter view was equally gross.